 She only wishes she had found unionism back when she was being exploited by dodgy bosses so she could have helped her and her co-workers wrangle back thousands of dollars of stolen wages!
 Oops!

-Outside of YWC she organises for a climate jobs guarantee with Tomorrow Movement, spends time appreciating nature, writes, and unfortunately follows too much that is going on in politics.
+Outside of YWC she organises for a climate jobs guarantee with Tomorrow Movement, spends time appreciating nature, and writes.